Lieutenant general (United States)

 In the United States Armed Forces, a lieutenant general is a three-star general officer in the United States Army, Marine Corps, Air Force, and Space Force.

 A lieutenant general ranks above a major general and below a general.
+It is abbreviated as LTG in the Army, LtGen in the Marine Corps, and Lt Gen in the Air Force and Space Force and is equivalent to the rank of vice admiral in the United States uniformed services that use naval ranks.
 The pay grade of lieutenant general is O-9.
-It is equivalent to the rank of vice admiral in the other United States uniformed services which use naval ranks.
-It is abbreviated as LTG in the Army, LtGen in the Marine Corps, and Lt Gen in the Air Force and Space Force.

 Statutory limits

-The United States Code explicitly limits the total number of generals that may be concurrently active to 231 for the Army, 62 for the Marine Corps, and 198 for the Air Force.
-For the Army and Air Force, no more than about 25% of the service's active duty general officers may have more than two stars.
+The United States Code explicitly limits the total number of generals that may be concurrently active to 219 for the Army, 64 for the Marine Corps, 171 for the Air Force, and 21 for the Space Force.
+For the Army and Air Force, no more than about 25% of the service's active duty general officers may have more than two stars; for the Space Force, the corresponding ratio is set at one-third of the total allowed number of active duty general officers.
 Some of these slots can be reserved by statute.
-Officers serving in certain intelligence positions are not counted against either limit, including the Deputy Director of the Central Intelligence Agency.
-The President may also add three-star slots to one service if they are offset by removing an equivalent number from other services.
-Finally, all statutory limits may be waived at the president's discretion during time of war or national emergency.
+Officers serving in certain intelligence positions are not counted against either limit, including the deputy director of the Central Intelligence Agency.
+The president may also add three-star slots to one service if they are offset by removing an equivalent number from other services.
+All statutory limits may be waived at the president's discretion during time of war or national emergency.